-As a Neck Lift expert in Caroline Facial Plastics, Charlotte, I know one of the main areas of concern for my patients during the aging process is the neck region.
+As a neck lift expert at Caroline Facial Plastics in Charlotte, I know one of the main areas of concern for my patients during the aging process is the neck region.
 A long and defined neckline is beautiful and adds an eloquent feature of a female face.
 As we age, the neckline changes and patients in Charlotte ask when they should begin to investigate options to improve their neck region.

 What are the Changes in the Neck Line as we Age?